-The Lumina XR system combines highly sensitive bioluminescence and fluorescence molecular optical imaging with the anatomical precision of digital X-ray.
-Integrating these three imaging modalities provides researchers with additional capabilities to explore the molecular basis of disease and determine the response to drug therapies.
+The Lumina XR system combines highly sensitive bioluminescence and fluorescence molecular optical imaging with the anatomical precision of digital x-ray.

-Fluorescence microscopy takes advantage of molecules that are capable of fluorescence, which is the absorption of energy from specific wavelengths of light and subsequently emitting (or releasing) light of a longer wavelength.
-The difference between the peak excitation wavelength and emission wavelength during fluorescence decay is known as Stokes" shift.
 A fluorescence microscope utilizes this characteristic shift to generate microscopic images to study unique structures and behaviors in cells and/or tissues.
-Combined with sensitive cameras, fluorescence microscopy can provide the user with both qualitative and quantitative data.
-Epifluorescence (wide field) microscopy is ideal for imaging thin samples such as cell monolayers.
+Combined with sensitive cameras, fluorescence microscopy can provide a user with both qualitative and quantitative data.

 Confocal microscopy utilizes the basic principles of fluorescence microscopy, but unlike regular epifluorescence (widefield) microscopes, confocal microscopes take advantage of pinhole apertures to preferentially permit focused (or "aligned") light through each pinhole to provide a visual representation of the specimen.